Multiscale-Genomics/mg-process-fastq/README.md

 ```

-# Chip-seq Analysis
+# CHiP-Seq Analysis
-A set of scripts that can get run on the COMPS infrastructure to process the Chip-seq data and produce peak calls.
+A set of scripts that can get run on the COMPS infrastructure to process the CHiP-Seq data and produce peak calls.

 ## COMPS Code
 `process_chipseq.py`

 ### Parameters
+* --species

+   Species (e.g. homo_sapiens)
+* --assembly

+   Assembly accession (e.g. GRCh38)
+* --project_id

+   Project ID from the ENA website (e.g. PRJDA34559)
+* --run_id

+   Experiment Run Accession ID from the ENA website (e.g. DRR000150)
 * --data_dir \<data_dir\>/

    This is where the initial FastQ files will be downloaded to and the output files will get saved.